PilarczykM/Minimal_API/README.md

 - [License](#license)

 ## Features
-MinimalAPI provides the following features for managing a customer list:
+Minimal_API provides the following features for managing a customer list:

 - **Add Customer**: Add a new customer to the list.
 - **Get Customers**: Retrieve a list of all customers.